 Associate editor's note.
 This article is now open for post-publication peer review.
 I invite you to write comments in the template and email to me, Ross Neville.
 You may also comment on the In-brief item on Moving Forward with Magnitude-Based Decisions.
+The original version with tracked changes resulting in the current version is available as a docx here.

 Introduction